-With eight albums bearing his name, Indonesia-born ade ishs celebrates stylistic diversity as reflected in his eclectic repertoire.
+With nine albums bearing his name, Indonesia-born ade ishs celebrates stylistic diversity as reflected in his eclectic repertoire.
 His music has been described as “strong … and beautiful” (Ivan Lloyd, ABC Jazz, November 2013), “sensational and colourful” (Angela Jones, Inner FM, August 2014), and “expressive” (Steve Sedergreen, October 2014).

 After living his formative years in Indonesia, ade migrated to Australia.
 He has performed with Dung Nguyen (Way Out West — Australia), Geoff Kluke (Australia), Daigo Nakai (Germany), Benny Likumahuwa (Indonesia), Candra Malik (Indonesia), Reyharp (Britain), Zamil Idris (Malaysia), and many other musicians in Australia and Indonesia of various genres.